 Back in the mid-'90s, you could find Outkast's Big Boi setting his stall out as a sagely bathroom philosopher.
 Musing on the trifling nature of existence, he used his spot on the elegiac ATLiens album cut "E.T.
 (Extraterrestrial)" to lament, "Man it kills me / Taking that life is like taking a shit / Hit or miss, niggas are playing God."
-Big Boi's pontification is aimed at those kids who "put the glock to work," but if you dig deep into his reasoning you could also suggest that upping his daily fibre game would do away with the unpredictable nature of a successful dump and set him on a path to regular morning constitutionals.
+Big Boi's pontification is aimed at those kids who "put the glock to work," but if you dig deep into his reasoning you could also suggest that upping his daily fiber game would do away with the unpredictable nature of a successful dump and set him on a path to regular morning constitutionals.
 Flax seed is eternal truth.

 The Ten Pounds Lighter Theory

-In the days when he was still revelling as AmeriKKKa's most wanted and vowing to kill Uncle Sam, Ice Cube served up one of the all time most relatable shit lyrics.
-The track is "Steady Mobbin'," a heady slice of gangsta funk that features our swaggering host cruising around his neighbourhood in a Chevy Impala while packing heat.
+In the days when he was still reveling as AmeriKKKa's most wanted and vowing to kill Uncle Sam, Ice Cube served up one of the all time most relatable shit lyrics.
+The track is "Steady Mobbin'," a heady slice of gangsta funk that features our swaggering host cruising around his neighborhood in a Chevy Impala while packing heat.
 After "grubbin' like a motherfucker" on so much soul food, Cube is moved to declare to his crew, "Now I gots to take a shit!"
 Cube takes a detour to his mom's house and delights in letting the world know he's just "dropped a load in the bathroom."
 As he hops back into his lowrider, Cube quips: "Coming out feeling about ten pounds lighter."
 O'Shea is a man who truly understands the ecstatic relief that accompanies a monster deposit.

 What's That In Your Pants?

-When it comes to a literal example of a rapper's threats prompting a foe to physically crap themselves, the honours go to GZA on Wu-Tang's "Clan In Da Front."
+When it comes to a literal example of a rapper's threats prompting a foe to physically crap themselves, the honors go to GZA on Wu-Tang's "Clan In Da Front."
 After threatening, "I come sharp as a blade and cut you slow," the trickle-down theory unfurls: "What's that in your pants?
-Ahh, human faeces! / Throw your shitty drawers in the hamper / Next time come strapped with a fucking Pamper."
+Ahh, human feces! / Throw your shitty drawers in the hamper / Next time come strapped with a fucking Pamper."
 Insert obligatory shoutout to Shorty Shitstain.